Since the late 2010s, we have been loving our geometric tattoos.

 These tattoos feel like the perfect balance between simple and decorative.

-The sun represents an outgoing, life-giving burst of energy.
+The sun tattoo represents an outgoing, life-giving burst of energy.

 We need sunlight to survive, and in many cultures, there are entire festivals dedicated to the “return of the sun” in springtime.

-This is an image of optimism, fertility, and living life to the fullest.
+This is a tattoo image of optimism, fertility, and living life to the fullest.

 These minimalist geometric sun tattoos say a lot without having too many bells and whistles.